 2. Arrive at the shops early

-As Christmas day quickly approaches, there will be many more people visiting the major shopping centres.
+If you plan to visit the major shopping centres, remember that as Christmas day quickly approaches, there will be many more people also visiting!
 If this is you, arrive early, first thing in the morning, before 9am.
 Our stress levels can quickly rise when we’re not able to find a car park or have to wait for one; it also cuts into our shopping time, which we don’t want.

 3. Do not over commit